-Note that obtaining the $1/[\ell_+]$ correction terms is more complicated as we need to consider subleading order terms in Eq.~(\ref{eq:I}).
-The subleading order terms depend on $b$ and are process dependent.
+Note that obtaining an explicit expression for the $1/[\ell_+]$ correction terms in Eq.~(\ref{eq:T2Asympt}) is more complicated as we need to determine the subleading order terms in Eq.~(\ref{eq:I}), which depend on $b$ and are process dependent.
 Hence, the moments $\langle T^n_X\rangle$ converge for large thresholds to the universal limit given by Eq.~(\ref{eq:universal}) since they are governed by the leading order term in the asymptotic behaviour of $T_X$.
 On the other hand, the Fano factor

 characterising uncertainty depends on the subleading terms and will therefore not converge to a universal limit when the thresholds diverge.
-This clarifies why the first-passage time relations in the present paper can be used for the exact inference of the dissipation rate $\dot{s}$, while this is not possible with thermodynamic uncertainty relations.
+This clarifies on an example why the first-passage time relations in the present paper are equalities for $J=S$, while this is not the case for thermodynamic uncertainty relations.